smherwig/phoenix-keyserver/README.md

 =============================================

-To evaluate the keyserver's performance, we use the script `~/src/keyserver/bench/benchmark.py` to mesaure the number of RSA-2048 signatures computed in 10 seconds.
+To evaluate the keyserver's performance, we use the script `~/src/keyserver/bench/benchmark.py` to measure the number of RSA-2048 signatures computed in 10 seconds.
 Under the hood, the  script invokes the `openssl speed` command.
 The script has options to repeat the test a number of times and compute the 30% trimmed mean of all runs.

 For all tests, `benchmark.py` runs outside fo an enclave.
+We benchmark OpenSSL

+1.  running without the keyserver (`OpenSSL non-SGX`)
+2.  running with a non-enclave keyserver (`non-SGX`)
+3.  running with a enclaved keyserver (`SGX`)
+4.  running with an enclaved keyserver that makes exitless system calls (`exitless`)

 OpenSSL non-SGX